Orgaran Side Effects

 Generic Name: danaparoid

-Note: This document contains side effect information about danaparoid.
-Some of the dosage forms listed on this page may not apply to the brand name Orgaran.
+Note: This page contains side effects data for the generic drug danaparoid.
+It is possible that some of the dosage forms included below may not apply to the brand name Orgaran.

 For the Consumer